-Hailing from California, the New Zealand rabbit comes in five distinct colors and pink eyes that are derived from a genetic mutation.
+Hailing from California, the New Zealand rabbit comes in five distinct colors and sometimes, pink eyes that are derived from a genetic mutation.
 These rabbits can weigh up to 12 pounds as adults and usually stop growing by 10 months old.

 The English Angora